COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/distributions.rst

     Parameter('some_param', 0.0, 10.0, dist=Exponential(scale=2.0))

-That is all that is required — your distribution now works everywhere the built-ins do, and can be combined with any transform (``dist=Exponential(2.0, transform=Log10())``).
+And this class defines everything we need, our distribution now works everywhere the built-ins do, and can be combined with any transform (``dist=Exponential(2.0, transform=Log10())``).

 .. note::